Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy

 \subsection{Utility Experiments}

 In Table \ref{utilityExps}, our FedCEO demonstrates state-of-the-art performance under different privacy settings, aligning with the utility analysis in Section \ref{sec:4.1}.
 Additionally, we can adapt to various privacy settings by flexibly adjusting the initial coefficient \(\lambda\).
 Specifically, larger \(\sigma_g\) corresponds to smaller \(\lambda\) (lower rank, i.e. smaller $r$).
-Moreover, our adaptive mechanism increases the truncation threshold (i.e. $\frac{1}{2\lambda}\vartheta^{\frac{t}{I }}$) as the Gaussian noise accumulates during the FL training process, due to the geometric series with a common ratio \(\vartheta>1\).
-Refer to Appendix \ref{app: runtime}, \ref{app: noniid} for experiments about model training efficiency and heterogeneous FL settings and other local model as well text dataset.
+Moreover, our adaptive mechanism increases the truncation threshold (i.e. $\frac{1}{2\lambda}\vartheta^{\frac{t}{I}}$) as the Gaussian noise accumulates during the FL training process, due to the geometric series with a common ratio \(\vartheta>1\).
+Refer to \textbf{Appendix} \ref{app: runtime}, \ref{app: noniid} and \ref{app: moreExps} for experiments about model training efficiency, heterogeneous FL settings and other local model as well text dataset.